evader1337/opentracing-blog/article/post.md

 }
 ```

-Choosing a method of storing custom data is up to a developer.
-Tags are often used for storing metadata information (such as IP addresses, span types, versions, etc.), logs are used for storing messages (such as exceptions) and baggage is used for storing data, which can be retrieved later by developer with method `getBaggageItem()`.
+Choosing a method of storing custom data is up to the developer.
+Tags are often used for storing metadata information (such as IP addresses, span types, versions, etc.), logs are used for storing messages (such as exceptions) and baggage is used for storing data, which can be retrieved later with method `getBaggageItem()`.

 This is not the only thing we can do with injected tracer.
 By injecting the tracer, you get access to its methods.
 The main thing you can do with it is start spans manually.
 You can read more in OpenTracing documentation (https://opentracing.io/docs/overview/).
 Also, read the documentation for more details on when to use each method of adding custom data to spans (baggage, log or tag).
 Let us restart the `beta` microservice and see how our trace looks like now: